 'Kaya' –Welcome to Noongar land and people in the City of Wanneroo

-Aboriginal and Torres Straight Islander people have lived in Australia for more than 60,000 years.
+Aboriginal and Torres Strait Islander people have lived in Australia for more than 60,000 years.

 The City of Wanneroo is within 'Noongar Country', in the south west of Western Australia, from Esperance to Jurien Bay, and contains 14 different language groups.